LousyValues/Monolith_Gantry_V2-VT/README.md

 ## BOM

 Y rails: MGN9H

 X rail: MGN9H/MGN12H

 To keep the BOM lists relatively simple, I'm gonna include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).

-X extrusion/tube mounting and toolhead hardware is not included, because that can vary based on the configuration.
+X extrusion/tube mounting hardware is not included, because that can vary based on the configuration.

 For FRONT X RAIL: any stock compatible X beam will work with the suitable mounting hardware.

 For TOP X RAIL, any stock compatible X beam will work, that can be rotated 90 degrees and can accommodate new XY joint holes.

 ### V2.4 6mm AWD motor mounts and XY joints